Close Menu

 WHAT ARE THE WAIS IV SUBTESTS?

 The WAIS IV can capture key elements of your intellectual ability.
-It measures your language comprehension and working memory.
+It measures your ability to understand language and working memory.
 The test also measures your spatial reasoning, problem solving, and processing speed.
 However, an intelligence test cannot measure everything related to your ability to function in the world.
-For example, the test does not measure your ability to make friends and get along with your family.
-It also does not measure other aspects of your intelligence, such as your artistic ability, creativity, and kindness.

 WHAT DOES FULL SCALE IQ SCORE MEAN?